 In other words, pick 1-2 things off your list and eviscerate them.

-As you begin training for the 2020 Open, layer in focus work specific to your individual weaknesses.
-If you need to get better at cycling T2B while gassed, start cashing out with burpee/T2B AMRAPs a few times a week.
+As you begin training for 2021, layer in focus work specific to your individual weaknesses.
+If you need to get better at cycling T2B while gassed, start cashing out with T2B couplets a few times a week.
 If strength is the biggest chink in your armor, put yourselves on a strength program and get after it.
-If you got stopped in our tracks by muscle-ups, grind away at MU progressions five days a week.
+If you got stopped in our tracks by muscle-ups, grind away at progressions five days a week.

 This does not have to be complicated.
-There are no wrong answers here, as long as we are willing to grind.
+There are no wrong answers here, as long as you are willing to grind.
 Consistency is key.
-Doing sporadic weakness work when we feel like it isn’t going to get us where we want to be.
+Doing sporadic weakness work when you feel like it isn’t going to get you where you want to be.
 Instead, decide now how you will remember this year.
 Is it the year of the muscle-up?
 The year of the strict handstand push-up?
 The year of the clean?

 Analyze, commit, grind.